ARandomBoiIsMe/arandomboiisme.github.io/content/blog/playing-videos-in-the-terminal.md

             stderr=subprocess.DEVNULL
         )

-I then had to read the command's output in a loop until it had no more frames to give me, after which I could clear the terminal and exit the program.
+Next, I had to read the command's output in a loop until it had no more frames to give me, after which I could clear the terminal and exit the program.
 My knowledge of `bmp` format parsing came in handy here.

     :::python
     def process_video_frames():